-1. Good for the indecisive.
-If you’re the type of person who goes through three outfit options just to step out for some milk, there’s a chance you’re just as undecided when you choose what to eat.
-You can skip the struggle and have it all when you opt for a fusion restaurant.
+- Good when you’re indecisive.
+If you’re the type of person who goes through 3 outfit options just to step out for milk, there’s a chance you’re just as undecided about what to eat.
+You can skip the struggle and have it all when you opt for fusion.

-4. It goes way beyond Tex-Mex People, fusion does not have to be merely Asian fusion or Americanized Mexican food.
+- It goes way beyond Tex-Mex, Asian fusion or Americanized Mexican.
 Fusion can be its own hybrid culture.

-Mama Sushi in Manhattan’s northern most neighborhood, Inwood, is one of the more experimental dining ventures when it comes to hybrid cooking.
-Sushi fused with Hispanic style cuisines might initially seem counterintuitive —isn’t the point of sushi the whole raw fish thing?
+Mama Sushi in Manhattan’s northernmost neighborhood, Inwood, is one of the more experimental dining ventures when it comes to hybrid cooking.
+Sushi fused with Latin cuisine might initially seem counterintuitive —isn’t the point of sushi the whole raw fish thing?

-Although many South American countries serve up a traditional dish called ceviche, which is completely uncooked fish, the marriage of Dominican and Japanese means warm sushi rolls stuffed with various kinds of meat, mostly cooked, and the infamous plantain.
+Most South American countries traditionally serve ceviche, which is also raw fish, but the marriage of Dominican and Japanese food means warm sushi rolls stuffed with various kinds of meat and plantains.
 Check out this roll from Mama Sushi.

 4 Keys to a Japanese-Dominican Food Friendship

-1. Warm & spicy sauces paired with fresh fish Picture chipotle sauce smothering a freshly cut salmon filet.
+- Warm, spicy sauces paired with fresh fish.
+Picture chipotle sauce smothering a freshly- cut salmon filet.
 Don’t get jealous, try it.

-2. Reinventing the avocado by swapping it for guacamole Sushi gets a makeover with dollops of this miracle dip.
-It’s not one of those things you think about, you just know when you’ve found yet another food that guacamole goes perfectly with and thankfully sushi is a match.
+- Reinventing the avocado by swapping it for guacamole.
+Sushi gets a makeover with dollops of this miracle dip.
+It’s not one of those things you think about.
+You just know when you’ve found yet another food that guacamole goes perfectly with, and thankfully, sushi is a match.

-3. Marinated meats rolled into sticky rice Combine your love of spices with the inherent freshness of a perfectly crafted sushi roll.
-If you hadn’t noticed this whole article is about getting sushi to come out of its shell a little.
+- Marinated meats rolled into sticky rice.
+Combine your love of spices with the inherent freshness of perfectly-crafted sushi.
+If you hadn’t noticed, this whole article is about getting sushi to come out of its shell a little.
 Sprinkle a little paprika on her and she dazzles.

-4. Fried cheese and delicate filet’s of meat & fish Okay you might think this is the weirdest but so is Phoebe Buffet and we can all agree she’s great, right?
-Seriously don’t shy away from this seemingly odd combination – there is a method to this phenomena that causes instant applause.
+- Fried cheese and delicate filets of meat and fish.
+Okay, you might think this is the weirdest, but so is Phoebe Buffet and we can all agree she’s great, right?
+Seriously, don’t shy away from this seemingly odd combination – there is a method to this phenomena that causes instant applause.